 Skin cancer is highly preventable with the appropriate precautions taken in the sun and avoiding the use of tanning beds.
 It is also very treatable when detected in the earliest stages.

-With a focus of wellness and self care, taking proactive steps in our health can reap long term benefits.
+With a focus on wellness and self-care, taking proactive steps in our health can reap long-term benefits.

 “An ounce of prevention is worth a pound of cure”, as the saying goes...

-The most important thing to remember with skin cancer is that early diagnosis leads to better outcomes and smaller scars.
+Early diagnosis of a skin cancer leads to better outcomes and smaller scars.
 I strongly recommend keeping skin cancer screenings on your list of annual checkups.